 During these seasons, you can enjoy pleasant temperatures, fewer crowds, and the chance to explore the palace and gardens comfortably.

-In the summer months (July – August), the Palace of Versailles is extremely popular for tourists visiting France.
-Plan accordingly if you visit during this time by buying your ticket in advance.
+In the summer months (July – August), the Palace of Versailles is extremely popular for tourists visiting France, so expect large crowds, especially on weekends!

 Versailles, France